Lixiviate/C11-SQL-Employee-Tracker/README.md

 ## Features

 - **View All Employees**: Displays a table of all employees, including their IDs, names, job titles, departments, salaries, and managers.
+- **View Employees by Department**: Lists employees grouped by their respective departments.
 - **Add Employee**: Prompts for employee details and adds a new employee to the database.
 - **Update Employee Role**: Allows updating an employee's role based on their ID.
 - **View All Roles**: Lists all job roles, including role ID, title, salary, and department information.
 - **Add Role**: Prompts for role details and adds a new role to the database.
 - **View All Departments**: Lists all departments, showing department ID and name.
 - **Add Department**: Prompts for department name and adds a new department to the database.
+- **View Total Utilized Budget by Department**: Calculates and displays the current salary budget being used by department.
 - **Exit**: Exits the application.

 ## Usage